jakubkalinowski97/textEditor/README.md

 Simple text editor implemented with design patterns such as command, observer, factory and memento to practise them.
+It includes some keyboard shortcuts, e.g. CTRL + U for Undo, and a context menu with the same actions as in the toolbar.

 DEMO: https://jakubkalinowski97.github.io/textEditor/